 6. Will I be able to work while I earn my BSN?

 Your ABSN track coursework should be your temporary full-time job, but remember that it will last less than 2 years.
-Our Accelerated BSN track is known to be immersive, rigorous, and, as the name implies, fast-paced.
+Our Accelerated BSN track is immersive, rigorous, and, as the name implies, fast-paced.
 Non-clinical days should be dedicated to completing online coursework, and your clinical rotations will require 2-3 hours of preparation per clinical day.

 7. Are there any financial aid options available for accelerated nursing students?